ch1nq/idml-to-pdf/README.md

 Building a IDML parser using Rust, that will eventually be able to produce PDFs similar ones exported directly from InDesign.

 ## Examples
-Currently no examples 😢 but they will be added continously, as more features are supported.
+No examples at the moment 😢 but they will be added continuously, as more features are supported.

 ## Roadmap
 It should ideally support the full IDML Specification, but for now I am starting simple with getting basic examples up and running.